department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/Architecture/DirectoryLayout.md

 Authorization policies used to verify access to routes and resources

 ## Serializers
-Definitions of how different models should be serialized
+Definitions of how different models should be serialized.
+These all conform to the JSON API standard.

 ## Services
 Objects used for communicating with upstream service objects.
 These can be a mixture of services we've written directly,